UV Light Therapy

 - Skin cancer.
 The skin must be examined regularly for any changes.

-All treatments are bulk-billed with Medicare or Department of Veterans Affairs (DVA).
+GP UV treatment bulk-billing item numbers have been removed by Medicare.
+Private fee negotiable.
 Doctors’ visits are as per usual fee structure at commencement of treatment course.